lucylow/medical-triage-ai-vision/demo-app-VISION-TRACK/docs/ASI_AGENT_DEPLOYMENT.md

 ### 6.2 Test ASI Protocol Interface

-Navigate to the "ASI Protocol" tab in your GreyGuard app to test:
+Navigate to the "ASI Protocol" tab in your TRIAGE A.I. app to test:

 1. **Session Management**: Start, manage, and end ASI sessions
 2. **Protocol Compliance**: Verify ASI message format compliance